enthought/traits/docs/source/TUIUG/factories_basic.rst

 The *truncate_ext* parameter is a Boolean that indicates whether the file extension is removed from the returned filename.
 It is False by default, meaning that the filename is not modified before it is returned.

+The *dclick_name* parameter is an extended trait name of a trait event which is fired when the user double-clicks on a file name when using the custom style.

 FontEditor()
 ````````````